Merzasphor/MWSE/docs/source/types/tes3effect.md

 ### `rangeType`

 Determines if the effect is self, touch, or target ranged.
+Maps to [`tes3.effectRange`](https://mwse.github.io/MWSE/references/effect-ranges/) constants.

 **Returns**: